JessHung323/recipe-user-interaction-analysis/README.md

 		`'calories'`, `'total fat'`, `'sugar'`, '`sodium'`, `'protein'`, `'saturated fat'`, `'carbohydrate'`, each in the type `float`.

+### Univariate Analysis Plot 1 - Distribution of `minutes`
+For this plot, we intend to plot the distribution of the `minutes` column in the dataframe.
+As we performed the plotting directly, this is the resulting plot:

+<iframe src="assets/count-minutes-with-extremes.html" width=800 height=600 frameBorder=0></iframe>

+As one can see, the distribution is extremely skewed to the right because of extreme outliers.

+Due to the lack of clarity of this plot, we decided to remove the top 5 outliers using the threshold of 100000 minutes.
+This is the resulting plot:

+<iframe src="assets/count-minutes-without-extremes.html" width=800 height=600 frameBorder=0></iframe>

+This newly generated plot is still very right-skewed, hence we decided to use the interquartile quartertile range (IQR) of the data to determine the outliers defined as follows:

+Recipes with
+1. `minutes` < 25th quartile - 1.5 * IQR or
+2. `minutes` > 75th quartile + 1.5 * IQR

+The final distribution of `minutes` we have is:

 <iframe src="assets/count-minutes-without-outliers.html" width=800 height=600 frameBorder=0></iframe>

+This final plot is the clearest among all three, but we can observe spikes on `minutes` that are ending in 0s and 5s.
+We believe this is the result of recipe contributors' habits and convention of rounding their recipes' time to the nearest 10s or 5s.
 ## Assessment of Missingness